awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

     ```
     This will detect if your authenticationFlowType have been set or not yet, if the authenticationFlowType has not been set then USER_SRP_AUTH will be the assigned flow.

-  2. Lastly we need to set the "USER_PASSWORD" flow to the desired enviroment, navigate to config-overrides.js in the root folder and set code with the following example.
+  2. Lastly we need to set the "USER_PASSWORD" flow to the desired environment, navigate to config-overrides.js in the root folder and set code with the following example.

       Example:
       ```